 Some of the most common injuries in police car accidents are as follows:

-Police departments recently involved in high speed collisions with other cars, pedestrians, motorcyclists, and bicyclists are as follows:
+Police departments recently involved in high-speed collisions with other cars, pedestrians, motorcyclists, and bicyclists are as follows:

-California Government Code Section 810 et seq. rules regarding governmental entities for personal injury liability and compensation for damages under state law.
-The California’s Torts Claims Act provides for a limited waiver of sovereign immunity to bring personal injury claims against the State of California including all law enforcement agencies.
+This section outlines rules regarding governmental entities for personal injury liability and compensation for damages under state law.
+The California Torts Claims Act provides for a limited waiver of sovereign immunity to bring personal injury claims against the State of California, including all affiliated law enforcement agencies.

-Victims of personal injury including those involved in police cruise and law enforcement vehicle accidents are entitled to full and just compensation for all their damages including, recovery for all medical and health related expenses, pain and suffering, lost wages, loss of future earning capacity, rehabilitation nursing home costs.
+Victims of personal injury, including those involved in police cruise and law enforcement vehicle accidents, are entitled to full and just compensation for all their damages, including recovery for all medical and health related expenses, pain and suffering, lost wages, loss of future earning capacity, rehabilitation, and nursing home costs.